temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--job-id` (string) -
-  The Batch Job Id to describe.
+  Batch job ID to describe.
   Required.

-### temporal batch list: List all Batch Jobs
+### temporal batch list: List all batch jobs

-Return a list of Batch jobs, for the entire Service or, optionally, a single Namespace.
-This example lists the batch jobs for "YourNamespace":
+Return a list of batch jobs, for the entire Service or, optionally, a single Namespace.
+For example, to list the batch jobs for "YourNamespace":

 ```
 temporal batch list --namespace YourNamespace